Hindman's finite sums theorem and its application to topologizations of algebras: Finite sums and topologizations

-\begin{rmrk} In Lemma~\ref{lm: zariski properties}, only clause~(iv) uses the group structure on~$K^n$ (autohomeomorphisms which connect given points can be realized as additive shifts).
-It is easy to see that (iv)~remains true for any structure with the transitive group of invertible shifts (cf.~Lemma~6 in~\cite{Kotov}).
-Clauses (i)--(iii) are of a~general character. \end{rmrk}
+\begin{rmrk} 1.
+In Lemma~\ref{lm: zariski properties}, only clause~(iv) uses the group structure on~$K^n$ It is easy to see that (iv)~remains true for any structure with the transitive group of invertible shifts (cf.~Lemma~6 in~\cite{Kotov}).
+Clauses (i)--(iii) are of a~general character.

+2. It is worth emphasizing that the Zariski topology of~$K$, even if it is non-discrete, generally does not ensure its topologization (in the sense of Definition~\ref{def: topologizability}) since the operations of arity~$\ge2$ are not required to be continuous in it. \end{rmrk}

 For further information on Zariski topologies we refer the reader to the above literature.